Taking an idea from inception and turning it into a successful business is an arduous task that not all can accomplish.

 So, setting the right price is the key to success once you create a money-making product because it will determine whether your SaaS project lands profits or losses.

-In many respects, this mistake often occurs when there is no strategy or you start finding your market after developing the product.
-Without a solid business strategy or creating a good understanding of your target market, it will always be a daunting task to accurately assess when is the right time to launch your SaaS product or service.
+In many respects, this mistake often occurs when there is no strategy, or you start finding your market after developing the product.
+Without a solid business strategy or creating a good understanding of your target market, it will always be a daunting task to accurately assess when the right time is to launch your SaaS product or service.

 Product launch is a crucial time for any startup because, without a strong launch, you will never be able to make enough revenue to surpass the initial startup phase.

 Even though zebras are exotic animals, their uniqueness is lost when they are standing in a herd.
-And that’s exactly the case with SaaS founders; they present their projects to the world in the same way which is one of the mistakes to avoid as a saas founder.
+And that’s exactly the case with SaaS founders; they present their projects to the world in the same way which is one of the mistakes to avoid as a SaaS founder.